 The first full recalculation of the time series 1980-2016 was carried out to the submission in 2018.
 The recalculation of the energy sector time series from the 1990's was initiated in 2002, however, completed first to the 2018 submission.
 Due to the pending energy sector recalculations, it was not possible to fully recalculate interconnected data due to the complex structure of the inventory as explained in details in Chapter 2.3.2 in Part 1A - General of the IIR.
 However, individual emission figures and notation keys were corrected in the NFR tables when errors were found, in addition to sources where the activity data did not interfere with data reported by the plants.
 The ammonia emissions time-series was an exception, and was recalculated because sparce ammonia sources are related to data reported by the operators.
 The allocation of emissions under consistent reporting categories in the time series was not realized until the full recalculation to the 13 April 2018 resubmission.
-No impact assessments of the partial recalculations until 2018 were performed due to resource limitations and the fact that the impact on the non-recalculated time series would anyway be highly uncertain.
+No impact assessments of the partial recalculated time series would anyway be highly uncertain.